CU-CloudCollab/asg-ami-update/README.md

 ## Use

+First, modify update_asg_ami.rb lines 115-116 to reflect your credential profile and aws region.

+Next, from command line:

 `update_asg_ami.rb -g [existing scaling group] -i [desired AMI image id]`

+You should see a note with the new launch configuration name as well and a note that the ASG update was successful.

 ## Todo/Next Steps

 Better validation of specified scaling group and ami (do they exist, do we have access to launch)

+Add error handling

 Refactor into the cucloud ruby spec/library